marhel/komp/README.md

 The rules for chord resolution are basically the following:

-* less inverted chords are prefered over more inverted ones.
+* less inverted chords are preferred over more inverted ones.
 * sevens are preferred over sixes
 * sus4 is preferred over sus2

-so in the example collissions above the following happens;
+so in the example collisions above the following happens;

 * any uninverted chord is recognized as-is.
 * an inverted F#m7b5 is preferred over an inverted Am6 (but Am6 is recognized if played uninverted).